bsmaria/bsmaria/README.md

-- 👋 Hi, I’m @bsmaria, I'm a graphic designer with a strogn passion for learning, teaching being a goal.
+- 👋 Hi, I’m @bsmaria, I'm a graphic designer with a strong passion for learning, teaching being a goal.
 - 👀 I’m interested in User Experience Design and front-end development
-- 🌱 I’m currently learning UX Design and javascript, along side ways to help my customer solve real life problems.
+- 🌱 I’m currently learning Ai generation and automatization.
-- 💞️ I’m looking to collaborate on some front end projects, see where that lead me
 - 📫 Reach me at bmaria.contact@gmail.com

 <!---